 - Use insect repellent containing either DEET, Picaridin, oil of lemon eucalyptus or IR3535.

-There are guidelines for using the suggested insect repellants.
+There are guidelines for using the suggested insect repellents.
 Neither DEET nor Picaridin should be used on infants younger than two months old.
 Oil of lemon eucalyptus should not be used on children younger than two years of age.
 DEET at 30 percent concentration is the maximum level recommended for children and infants over two months old.
-None of these products should be applied around the mouth or eyes.
+None of these products should be applied around the mouth or eyes at any age.

 WNV can cause severe infections, which occur in less than one percent of human cases.
 These severe infections may cause meningitis or encephalitis and result in high fever, neck stiffness, stupor or disorientation.
 Severe cases may also cause muscle weakness or paralysis.